gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 The NES Picture Processor supports scrolling background graphics.
 Video memory contains a grid of tiles 2x2 times the size of the screen.
-The screen displays a screen-sized window into this grid, and the position of the window can be precisely controlled.
-Gradually moving this window within the grid produces a smooth scrolling effect.
+The screen displays a screen-sized window into this grid, and the position of the window can be finely controlled.
+Gradually moving the visible window within the grid produces a smooth scrolling effect.

 The video output from the NES is 256x240 pixels.
 The in-memory tile grid represents a 512x480 pixel area, and is broken up into 4 screen-sized quadrants called "name tables".
-Games can configure the Picture Processing Unit (PPU), to specify the position of the visible screen-sized window by selecting a pixel coordinate within the in-memory tile grid.
+Games can configure the Picture Processing Unit (PPU), to specify the position of the visible screen-sized window by selecting a pixel coordinate within the grid of name tables.

 Choosing the coordinate (0, 0) will display the entire top-left name table: